defi-wonderland/web/OPTIMIZE_IMAGES.md

 - The script preserves folder structure
 - `.svg` files are not processed (they're already optimal)
-- Already optimized images (<500KB) are automatically skipped
+- Already optimized images (below threshold) are automatically skipped
 - Processing times depend on size and quantity of images

 ---